5.1 Transaction ID

 100

-Txids can be compared with each other.
-For example, at the viewpoint of txid 100, txids that are greater than 100 are ‘in the future’ and are invisible from the txid 100; txids that are less than 100 are ‘in the past’ and are visible (Figure 5.1 a)).
+Txids are comparable.
+From the perspective of txid 100, IDs greater than 100 are considered “in the future” and are invisible.
+IDs less than 100 are considered “in the past” and are visible (Figure 5.1 a)).

-Since the txid space is insufficient in practical systems, PostgreSQL treats the txid space as a circle.
-The previous 2.1 billion txids are ‘in the past’, and the next 2.1 billion txids are ‘in the future’ (Figure 5.1 b).
+Because the 32-bit txid space is insufficient in practical systems, PostgreSQL treats it as a circle.
+For any specific txid, the previous 2.1 billion IDs are “in the past”, while the subsequent 2.1 billion IDs are “in the future” (Figure 5.1 b)).

-Note that the so-called txid wraparound problem is described in Section 5.10.1.
+The txid wraparound problem and its solutions are described in Section 5.10.1.

-Note that BEGIN command does not be assigned a txid.
+The BEGIN command does not assign a txid.